 Ethics, Religion and International Politics

 Human Rights, Humanitarian Crises and Refugees: Ethical, Religious and Political Perspectives

 Professional Activities and Awards

-David Hollenbach, S.J., was elected Vice-President of the Catholic Theological Society of America (CTSA) at its annual convention held in San Diego, June 5-8, 2014.
-He will become President-Elect next year and then President in the year that follows.
+David Hollenbach, S.J., was elected Vice-President of the Catholic Theological Society of America (CTSA) at its annual convention held in San Diego, June 5-8, 2014, is now President-Elect and will become President in June, 2016.
 The CTSA is the professional association of theologians working in the Catholic tradition in North America.
 At this year's convention Hollenbach presented a paper on "State Sovereignty and the Human Rights of Migrants and Refugees in Catholic Perspective."

 Hollenbach served as President of the Society of Christian Ethics (1995-1996) and on the Board of Directors of the Catholic Theological Society of America (1982-1984).
 He assisted the National Conference of Catholic Bishops in drafting their 1986 pastoral letter Economic Justice for All: Catholic Social Teaching and the U.S. Economy.
 In 1979 he received a Walsh-Price Fellowship for travel in Israel, Lebanon, Syria, Jordan, and Egypt to do research on religion and human rights in the Middle East.
 In 1996 he received a Fulbright Fellowship for research and teaching in Kenya.
 In June 1998, Hollenbach received the John Courtney Murray Award for outstanding contributions to theology from the Catholic Theological Society of America.
 In January 2009 he received the Marianist Award, given by the University of Dayton to a Roman Catholic whose work has made a major contribution to the intellectual life.

 Publications Since 2007